Leaflet/Leaflet/README.md

  - no IE6/7 support yet, some IE8 glitches
  - touch zooming on Android is broken
- - zoom animation breaks if you rapidly zoom multiple times
- - show scaled background until tiles are loaded in browsers with no transition support
+ - show scaled background until tiles are loaded even with animation disabled

 ## Leaflet developers